techidaily/site-youtube-tips/source/_posts/024-approved-how-to-download-youtube-videos-without-any-software-13-proven-ways.md

 Suppose you are finding video editing software to edit a YouTube video.
 We recommend you try a versatile video editing app like Filmora to [edit videos](https://tools.techidaily.com/wondershare/filmora/download/) on Windows PC and Mac, which offers both basic and advanced video editing features.
 Creating a video in Filmora doesn’t require a developed set of video editing skills, since all of the tools and options the editor offers are straightforward to use.

-Plus, Filmora also has a built-in [screen recording](https://tools.techidaily.com/wondershare/filmora/download/)function that you can use for **YouTube video downloading**.
+Plus, Filmora also has a built-in [screen recording](https://tools.techidaily.com/wondershare/filmora/download/) function that you can use for **YouTube video downloading**.

 New to Filmora?
 Check our beginner guide about [Filmora](https://tools.techidaily.com/wondershare/filmora/download/) in detail or check the quick video tutorial below to find out more details.